 Informational Guide for the Mathematics Portfolio Appeals Process

 To fulfill the mathematics assessment component of New Jersey high school graduation requirements, a student must demonstrate proficiency in mathematics.
-Any grade 12 student in the class of 2024 who has not yet met the high school graduation assessment requirement for mathematics may do this through the portfolio appeals process by demonstrating competency in Constructed Response Tasks (CRTs) evidencing the mathematical practices aligned to the high school mathematics content areas.
+Any grade 12 student in the class of 2025 who has taken the mathematics component of the New Jersey Graduation Proficiency Assessment (NJGPA) but has not yet met the high school graduation assessment requirement for mathematics may do this through the portfolio appeals process by demonstrating competency in four (4) Constructed Response Tasks (CRTs) evidencing the mathematical practices aligned to the high school mathematics conceptual areas.

 The appeals process must provide evidence from two mathematical practice categories as follows:

-- Base explanations and reasoning on knowledge and skills articulated in the Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability content areas.
+- Base explanations and reasoning on knowledge and skills articulated in the Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability conceptual areas.

-- Solve multi-step contextual problems requiring application of knowledge and skills articulated in the Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability content areas.
+- Solve multi-step contextual problems requiring application of knowledge and skills articulated in the Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability conceptual areas.

-Districts should use New Jersey Student Learning Assessments (NJSLA) and New Jersey Graduation Proficiency Assessment (NJGPA) practice items and released Items as examples of the kinds of questions that should be included but may not use the actual items for their appeals.
+Local educational agencies (LEAs) and approved private schools for students with disabilities (APSSDs) should use New Jersey Student Learning Assessments (NJSLA) and NJGPA released Items as examples of the kinds of questions that should be included but may not use the actual items for their appeals.

 The following FAQs will help guide districts in creating the evidence needed for the student appeal process.